b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 I once heard a story about chess.

 According to the story the game was created by a Hindu wise man.
-He presented his invention to his king which was so impressed that he offered to fulfill his request as a reward.
+He presented his invention to his king who was so impressed that he offered to fulfill his request as a reward.

 - I want nothing but some wheat grains.
 - How many?